Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 \subsubsection{Notation and Terminology}

-Cayley graphs are either directed or undirected; we emphasise this by writing $G_k^+$ and $G_k^-$, respectively.
+Cayley graphs can be either directed or undirected; we emphasise this by writing $G_k^+$ and $G_k^-$, respectively.
 When we write $G_k$ or $G^\pm_k$, this means ``either $G^-_k$ or $G^+_k$'', corresponding to the undirected, respectively directed, graphs with generators chosen independently and uniformly at~random.

 Conditional on being simple, $G^+_k$ is uniformly distributed over the set of all simple degree-$k$ Cayley graphs.
 Up to a slightly adjusted definition of \textit{simple} for undirected Cayley graphs, our results hold with $G_k$ replaced by a uniformly chosen simple Cayley graph of degree $k$; see \S\ref{sec-p2:intro:rmks:typ-simp}.